thehyve/transmart-core/CONTRIBUTING.md

 * Tests for transmart-core-db module against H2 database,
 * Tests for transmart-rest-api module,
 * Tests for transmart-core-db module against Postgres database,
+* Tests for transmart-api-server module,
-* Tests for transmart-batch module.
+* Tests for transmart-batch module,
+* Tests for transmart-solr-indexing module against Postgres database,
+* Tests for transmart-copy data uploader tool against Postgres database.

 ## <a name="rules"></a> Coding Rules
 To ensure consistency throughout the source code, keep these rules in mind as you are working: